Updated: Jul 8, 2021

 Supporting the mental health of employees is now more important than ever.
-They may feel worried about their job security, struggling to cope with isolation during lockdown, or facing increased stress as a result of working from home.
-With a second lockdown well underway, we must consider the potential impact of working from home on employees’ mental health.
+They may feel worried about their job security, struggling to cope with isolation during the lockdown, or facing increased stress as a result of working from home.
+Having been in lockdown for the better half of a year, employers must consider the potential impact of working from home on employees’ mental health.
 With a greater number of employees becoming overworked during such a time, and their mental health suffering as a result, the solution of therapy is suggested in order to help find the balance between their work and private lives, now that they are so closely intertwined at home.

-Whilst there are a many detrimental effects of working from home, especially due to a lack of social interaction and the difficulty of being able to differentiate between work and personal lives, there are still many useful skills that can be gained from this experience.
-Namely, the increased flexibility of work routine and the increased independency experienced by some.
+Many people have reported a preference for this new working from home opportunity and have listed useful skills they have gained from this time.
+Some of these can include increased flexibility of the work routine and the increased independence experienced by some.
 Employees are free from a potentially stressful commute, workplace distractions such as office chatter, and the strict routine of the workplace.
 This new flexibility in working hours may actually be favourable to some, with up to 65% of respondents to Flexjobs’ annual survey arguing that they are more productive in their home office compared to the traditional workplace.
 With apps such as Zoom and Microsoft Teams, virtual interactions can easily occur, ensuring progress and communication is maintained.
 All in all, when working from home is implemented effectively, it can really work for some people.

-Dr Liliya Korallo Psychology is a leading CBT/DBT therapist based in London that has worked with large numbers of people working from home to support their mental wellbeing.
+Dr Liliya Korallo Psychology is a leading CBT/DBT therapist based in London who has worked with large numbers of people working from home to support their mental wellbeing.

 Written by Andrew Theophani